gbergeret/tf-vpc-module/README.md

-# VPC Test Module
+# VPC Module

-AWS VPC module to test terraform modules.
+AWS VPC module to create VPCs in AWS.

 ## How To Use